122 mm howitzer 2A18 (D-30): History

 The 122 mm (originally 48 lines) calibre was adopted by Russia in the early 20th century, becoming very important to Soviet artillery during the Second World War.
 Development of the D-30 began in the 1950s, as a replacement for the M-30 howitzer, widely used in divisional and regimental artilleries.
 The D-30 also replaced the remaining 76 mm M1942 guns in motor rifle regiments.

 Military requirements that led to the D-30 can only be deduced.
-Its role supporting tank and motor rifle regiments, and Soviet doctrine from the Great Patriotic War, suggest that while indirect fire was the primary role, direct fire anti-tank was very important.
+Its role supporting tank and motor rifle regiments, and Soviet doctrine from World War II, suggest that while indirect fire was the primary role, direct fire anti-tank was very important.
 The latter is evidenced by the very effective HEAT shell, the low silhouette of the piece, its wide and rapid top-traverse and its shield.

 The D-30 was designed by the well established design bureau at Artillery Plant No 9 in Sverdlovsk (now Ekaterinburg), at the time led by the eminent artillery designer Fëdor Fëdorovich Petrov (1902–1978).
 This team was responsible for designing the earlier M-30, the post-war 152 mm D-20 gun-howitzer, and other guns.